Milestone 1: Model

 Grid

-Some of the operations, like cell rvalues and statistical functions, require access to other cells.
+Some of the operations, like cell rvalues and statistical functions, need to access other cells.
 That means you need to store the cells in some sort of collection.
 Define a grid abstraction that manages all the cells.
 Choose a data structure that makes sense to you.
 Model each cell as a bundle of three pieces of state:

 Give the grid the following operations: